pliu/k8splayground/apps/node-problem-detector/README.md

 - the effects of node taints and Pod tolerations (and the difference between NoSchedule and NoExecute)
 - the self-healing properties of daemon sets
-- RBAC permissions (e.g. node-problem-detector needs permission to update nodes)
+- RBAC permissions (e.g., node-problem-detector needs permission to update nodes)
 - mounting branches of the host's filesystem into a container
 - adding new tests to node-problem-detector

 ## Testing
+Describing a node would show any conditions or events attached to it by the node problem detector.

 If prometheus-operator is running, the metrics will be viewable in Prometheus.
-Describing a node would show any conditions or events attached to it by the node problem detector.
+If not, it is still possible to view any individual instance's metrics by port forwarding to the given instance (`kubectl port-forward <Pod name> -n kube-system <local port>:<node problem detector's configured metrics port; currently set to 5678>`) and then running `curl localhost:<local port>/metrics` to get the metrics in Prometheus format.

 To determine if mounting is working as intended, one can exec into the container to inspect the filesystem.